How to Prove the Value of Paid Social for Higher Education

-It's important to note that for a lot of clients on Facebook, it would make sense to have high to mid-funnel campaign types that are optimizing for “Link Clicks” or “Landing Page Views”.
+It's important to note that for a lot of clients on Facebook, it would make sense to have high to mid-funnel campaign types that are optimized for “Link Clicks” or “Landing Page Views”.
 However, with this Education client, it would’ve been tough to have separate campaigns for both prospecting and lead gen due to the hundreds of programs and limited budget.

-In this case, the conversion action is relatively high funnel, so we were certain that we could utilize the “Leads” optimization to drive incremental RMIs.
+In this case, the conversion action is a relatively high funnel, so we were certain that we could utilize the “Leads” optimization to drive incremental RMIs.

 Step 2: Restructuring the Account

 One of the tough parts of managing an Education client is that they advertise a boat-load of programs.
 SO many programs = SO many campaigns to manage.
 Originally, all of the campaigns were set up by program and had one ad set per campaign.